Junior Eurovision Song Contest 2008: Running order

-Performances

-The show was opened with a dance act featuring Yiorgos Ioannides and Mariam Venizelou.
-Dima Bilan performed two songs during the interval, alongside Evridiki and her husband Dimitris Korgialas who performed the theme song of the contest, "Fun in the Sun".
-The show came to a close with all participants performing "Hand in Hand", which was written especially for UNICEF and the Junior Eurovision Song Contest that year.

 Voting

 As in all previous Eurovision Song Contests each country gave their top 10 countries songs points from 1 point for their 10th favourite song up until 8 points for their 3rd favourite song.
 Then 10 and 12 points were given for the second favorite and favorite respectively.
-But, the difference between this contest and other past contests is this is the first Eurovision Song Contest that implements a jury vote that counts for half of each countries vote.
+However, the difference between this contest and other past contests is this is the first Eurovision Song Contest that implements a jury vote that counts for half of each countries vote.
 Profits made from the televoting was donated to UNICEF.